MarcusDunn/yolo_mark_rs/README.md

 # Running

 I recommend installing the whole [toolchain](https://rustup.rs/) if you do not have a rust compiler already.
-Currently, only runs on Nightly (Once [65439](https://github.com/rust-lang/rust/issues/65439) is on stable, this will no longer be the case)

-__Install Nightly:__\
-`rustup toolchain install nightly`

 __Compile and Run:__\
 `cargo run --release <path to images> <path to names file>`

-Once I am updating this less frequently I'll make a point of releasing binaries for Windows and Mac.

 On Linux there is also some extra libs needed for [egui](https://github.com/emilk/egui) (the graphics library this is built on) to work; Debian-based distros you can run the following.